How to ski safely on a mogul piste

 In ski areas the wavy and uneven pistes are not created intentionally.
 Most of them develop over the day when an initially evenly levelled slope is ploughed up and rutted by countless pairs of skis and snowboards.
 The softer and deeper the snow, the higher the snow heaps will build up during the day.
 Like this, ploughed up pistes can be found in every ski area after a certain time.
 The soft deep powder snow next to the prepared slopes also turns into a hilly terrain when it is frequently used.
 Here, off-piste skiers find a particular challenge.

 As skiing mogul pistes is also part of the final exam when becoming a ski instructor, it is an area in which ski instructor Holzmann knows his way around.
 His first lesson: there are so-called mogul valleys and tops.
-The “valleys”, or troughs, are the spaces in between the bumps, and the “tops” are the bumps’ highest point.
+The “valleys” are the spaces in between the bumps, and the “tops” are the bumps’ highest point.
 Good mogul skiing is being able to use the right technique on both.
-“This type of terrain has many extreme variants, which creates a limited, dictated track”, Holzmann explains.
+“This type of terrain has many variants, which creates a restricted, predetermined track”, Holzmann explains.
 “In a hilly terrain, the skier cannot freely choose their track.
-In order to conquer the bumps, one has to be aware of the nature.”
+In order to conquer the individual bumps, one has to be aware of their nature.”
 When skiing a mogul piste, quick turns have to be performed as well as constant up-and-down movements.

 Does this mean mogul pistes are only manageable for very good skiers?
 Not necessarily.
 “It depends on the height of the elevation and the distance in between two bumps”, Holzmann explains.
 “When the bumps are hard and steep, skiing them is particularly difficult.
 One should only ski a classic mogul piste on a steep slope when one is able to adjust their movements quickly and safely.
 However, there are mogul pistes in a flatter terrain and with rather low-rise bumps.
 Those are a perfect place to practise.”
 On both types of mogul pistes, a mobile body posture is important.

-Mogul skiers must display a high mobility.
-They have to be able to react immediately to new conditions behind the next bump, and the movement from one turn into the next has to be initiated steadily.
-Speed, coordination, and a sense of rhythm are crucial.
-“You have to be able to adapt to the terrain’s conditions constantly”, Holzmann warns.
-“If that is not the case, mogul skiing is exhausting and, all in all, dangerous.”
-Additionally, one has to adopt a posture that is ready for movement: an even posture on the skis, the knee, hip, and ankle joints slightly flexed, the upper body upright.
-The skis are steered closely and should always maintain ground contact.
-Another aspect of agile posture are springy knees.
-On bumpy ground, the rhythmic up-and-down movement functions as a shock absorber.
-Meanwhile, the upper body and arms stay as still as possible.
-Good body tension created by stable core muscles is the key.
+Mogul piste skiers have to be very agile.
+They must be able to react quickly to the new conditions waiting behind the next bump and the turn change must also be initiated properly.
+Speed, coordination and a sense of rhythm are extremely important here.
+“You have to be able to constantly adapt to the terrain conditions,” warns Holzmann.
+“If that’s not the case, it’s exhausting and ultimately dangerous.”
+To do this, you need to adopt a position that is ready to move: a centred, even stance on the skis, knees, hips and ankles slightly bent, upper body upright.
+The skis are guided closely and should always be in contact with the ground.
+An agile posture also involves bouncing your knees.
+This rhythmic up and down movement serves as a shock absorber for the bumpy surface.
+Meanwhile, the upper body and arms remain as still as possible.
+Good body tension, which is generated by stable core muscles, is crucial.

 A true classic among mogul pistes can be found at Nebelhorn: with a length of 700 m the piste in the ski area of Oberstdorf is the longest mogul piste in Germany.
 The piste “Gamsleiten 2” in Obertauern is feared because it is very steep and its countless bumps are often icy.
 The Swiss Wall, actually named “Chavanette”, is legendary: The extreme mogul piste can be found in the huge ski area Portes du Soleil at the pass between Champéry (Switzerland) and Avoriaz (France).
 Further large mogul pistes can mostly be found in the west Alps – e.g. in France or in the Dolomites.